gaidardzhiev/toolbox/README.md

   POSIX shell script to build a complete statically linked toolchain including binutils, GCC, and glibc.
 It orchestrates the compilation and linking of these components to produce a standalone cross-compiler environment.

 - **Makefile**
-  Defines build rules for the main program and possibly other components.
-It automates compilation and linking steps using the statically built toolchain.
+  Build rules for the main program.
+You can select which toolchain to use by specifying the CC variable when running make, for example, make CC=musl-gcc to use the musl toolchain or make CC=gcc for the default glibc toolchain.

 - **toolbox.c**
   The main C source file containing the program logic.
 This is the primary application that is compiled and linked using the custom-built toolchain.